 - As your business grows, you may need to transfer over to a larger email automation

 Constant Contact is a powerful email marketing software made simple.
-It’s a fantastic choice if you’re an
+It’s a fantastic choice if you’re an ecommerce store and need beautiful templates and well designed emails.

 It also integrates well with Facebook, WordPress, Shopify, Quickbooks, Salesforce, Outlook and Hootsuite.
 They’ve been around for over 20 years, so you’re in good hands.